PagelsR/AirTrafficControlSystem-ExampleInC/README.md

 Speaker
 Copilot will review the code and provide suggestions in the chat window.
 I can review this, copy it, create a new file, then simply paste in the code.

+Next, let's use Copilot to generate a good commit message before checking in my code.
+Click button **Refactor Runway class to use class variables and type hinting** Click button **Commit and Push**